 Modern Cox’s Bazar: The modern Cox’s Bazar gained its name from British-Indian Captain Hiram Cox in the 18th century.
-He was an officer of British East India Company.
-He did several social works here as the Superintendent of Palongkee outpost before he died in 1799.
-The works he had done made him a place in the hearts of the locals.
-As a result, to commemorate Cox’s role in social work a market was established here and named after him as “Cox’s Bazaar” (“Cox’s Market”) with time it turn as Cox’s Bazar.
+He was an officer of the British East India Company.
+He did several social works here as the Superintendent of the Palongkee outpost before he died in 1799.
+The work he had done made him a place in the hearts of the locals.
+As a result, to commemorate Cox’s role in social work a market was established here and named after him as “Cox’s Bazaar” (“Cox’s Market”) with time it turn into Cox’s Bazar.

 Geography & Climate

-The town with an area of 6.85 km², and bounded by Bakkhali River on the north and East, Bay of Bengal in the West, and Jhilwanj Union in the south.
+The town with an area of 6.85 km², and is bounded by the Bakkhali River on the north and East, the Bay of Bengal in the West, and the Jhilwanj Union in the south.

-The climate of Bangladesh has a tropical monsoon-type, with a hot and rainy summer whereas a dry winter.
+The climate of Bangladesh has a tropical monsoon type, with a hot and rainy summer and a dry winter.
 Often excessive humidity, heavy rainfall, high temperature, and distinct seasonal variations are common here.
-January is the coolest month with averaging around 26 deg C (78 d F) whereas April is the warmest one with temperatures averaging from 33 to 36 deg C (91 to 96 deg F).
+January is the coolest month averaging around 26 deg C (78 d F) whereas April is the warmest one with temperatures averaging from 33 to 36 deg C (91 to 96 deg F).
 The climate is one of the wettest in the world.
 Most rains occur during the monsoon (June to September) and little in winter (November to February).
-The country is issue to devastating cyclones, storms originating over the Bay of Bengal, during the periods of April to May and September to November.
+The country is issued with devastating cyclones, and storms originating over the Bay of Bengal, during the periods of April to May and September to November.
 Sometimes, accompanied by strong surging waves, those storms cause great damage and loss of life.

-The climate of Cox’s bazar is typically similar to the rest of the country.
-However, it characterized by the location in the coastal region.
-The annual average temperature in here remains at approximately highest 34.8 °C and lowest 16.1 °C. The average amount rainfall is at 4,285 mm.
+The climate of Cox’s Bazar is typically similar to the rest of the country.
+However, it is characterized by its location in the coastal region.
+The annual average temperature here remains at approximately the highest at 34.8 °C and the lowest at 16.1 °C. The average amount of rainfall is 4,285 mm.

 Bangladesh is a very strict place for enjoying the nightlife as a Muslim country.
-It’s not open just like other Asian destination like Bangkok, Singapore or Goa.
-However, opportunity is not rare.
-If you are looking for any bar then you can get bar in special places in Cox’s Bazar sea beach area for example Hotel Seagull, Sea Palace or some others.
-You can also enjoy local made drinks.
-Heart break news for the western tourist as no nightclub and Spa facilities are available in here; though DJ is available inside some Hotels at special days.
+It’s not open just like other Asian destinations like Bangkok, Singapore, or Goa.
+However, the opportunity is not rare.
+If you are looking for any bar then you can get the bar in special places in Cox’s Bazar sea beach area, for example, Hotel Seagull, Sea Palace or some others.
+You can also enjoy locally made drinks.
+Heartbreak news for the western tourist as no nightclub and Spa facilities are available here; though DJ is available inside some Hotels on special days.

 Cox’s Bazar Sea Beach

-The main attraction of Cox’s Bazar sea beach is the world longest but least-crowded sandy beach which stretches from the mouth of the Bakkhali River and going all the way to Teknaf.
-Though normally known as Cox’s Bazar beach, but the beach stretches far beyond the region designated as Cox’s Bazar town.
+The main attraction of Cox’s Bazar sea beach is the world’s longest but least-crowded sandy beach which stretches from the mouth of the Bakkhali River and goes all the way to Teknaf.
+Though normally known as Cox’s Bazar beach, the beach stretches far beyond the region designated as Cox’s Bazar town.
 The setting for the beach with its silvery gold sand is tropical-forested hills.

-“Miles of golden sands, surfing waves, rare conch shells, towering cliffs, delightful seafood, tribes, colorful pagodas and Buddhist temples” – this is not a literary description for Cox’s Bazar beach, it’s an illustration for the eager person who want to imagine the beach.
+“Miles of golden sands, surfing waves, rare conch shells, towering cliffs, delightful seafood, tribes, colorful pagodas, and Buddhist temples” – this is not a literary description of Cox’s Bazar beach, it’s an illustration for the eager person who wants to imagine the beach.
 The beauty of the beach cannot be described by writing as no suitable word you can get to describe it.

 Mineral content in beach sand:

 Bathing: The rise & fall of the tide is not great here; so, it is a better place for sea-bathing.
-However, the shark free warm waters are good for swimming & bathing.
-On the other hand, the sandy beaches offer sun-bathing opportunity.
+However, the shark-free warm waters are good for swimming & bathing.
+On the other hand, the sandy beaches offer sunbathing opportunities.